-Reassure your loved one or friend that no-one is going to go into their home and throw everything out.
-You're just going to have a chat with the doctor about their hoarding, to see what can be done and what support is available to empower them to begin the process of decluttering.
+Reassure your loved one or friend that nobody is going to go into their home and throw everything out.
+You're just going to have a chat with the doctor about their hoarding to see what can be done and what support is available to empower them to begin the process of decluttering.

 It's generally not a good idea to call in the council or environmental health to clear the rubbish away, as it won't solve the problem and the clutter often quickly builds up again.
-However, if the problem is not addressed, local authorities may take legal action to ensure that the property is cleared.
+However, local authorities may take legal action to ensure that the property is cleared if the problem is not addressed.

 Do not be tempted to get extra storage – this is only a quick fix, is costly, and does not address the problem.
-The problem is too much stuff, not too little space to keep it.
+The problem is too much stuff, not too little space to keep it in.

 How compulsive hoarding is treated

-It's not easy to treat compulsive hoarding, even when the person is prepared to seek help, but compulsive hoarding can be overcome.
+It's not easy to treat compulsive hoarding, even when the person is prepared to seek help, but it can be overcome.

 A type of antidepressant – selective serotonin reuptake inhibitors (SSRIs) – has also been shown to help some, but not all, compulsive hoarders.